-During the reporting period the Board had a majority of independent directors until 17 February 2021 and thereafter had an equal number of independent and non-independent directors.
-This is a departure from the Recommendation that a majority of the Board should be independent directors.
-The Board had a majority of non-executive directors throughout the reporting period.
+From 1 January 2023 to 31 October 2023, the Board had an equal number of independent and non-independent directors.
+This was a departure from the Recommendation that a majority of the Board should be independent directors.
+From 1 November 2023 onwards, the Board had a majority of independent directors.
+This followed the Recommendation that a majority of the Board should be independent directors.

 The Board considers that it is able to make decisions acting in the best interests of Bell Financial Group without bias towards management or any other person or group with whom a non-independent director may be associated.